Keep Out! - One Place NEVER to Put HVAC System Ducts

 Here's an excellent example.
-See that photo to the left?
+See that photo above?
 Do you know what's terribly wrong about installing ducts like that?
 Let's leave aside the issue of whether flex duct should be used or not.
 What you see here would be bad even if it were rigid sheet metal ducts.

 The insulation should provide the clue you need.
 Those ducts are going through a vaulted ceiling, and, just as a vaulted ceiling is a terrible place to put recessed can lights, it's also perhaps the worst place you can put a duct for your HVAC system.